Worried about retirement?

 2. Leverage the value of your home by setting up a home equity line of credit.

 If your home is, or soon will be, mortgage free, and if you have a source of income to qualify, setting up a “HELOC” will enable you to access the funds tied up in your home.
 Although there are some initial setup costs, there is no ongoing cost for having an unused HELOC available to you.
 And once you have it set up, you can use it when needed, either by writing cheques, doing a transfer to your bank account, or sometimes even using an ATM.
 If you do carry a balance, the interest rate charged is much less than on an unsecured line of credit.
 And the monthly payment is minimal – you only need to pay the interest.
-So, if you’re eventually on a limited income, the payments should not be burdensome.
-And if you’re able to periodically make extra payments, there is no penalty to pay off part or all of the outstanding balance whenever you choose.
-Talk to an experienced mortgage professional to find out if you qualify and for what amount.
+So, if you’re expecting to be on a limited income down the road, the payments should not be burdensome.

 3. Arrange a reverse mortgage.